 The chronic diabetic conditions can be of two types: Type 1 diabetes and Type 2 diabetes.
 Though type 2 diabetes is found to dominate among the two, type 1 diabetes is not to be neglected.
 The prevalence of type 1 diabetes is increasing worldwide across all age groups not to mention that diabetes mellitus is likely to affect more than 300 million people considering its epidemic proportions.

 Type 1 diabetes is characterized by excessively high blood sugar levels.
 In this type of diabetes, specialized pancreatic cells called the islet beta cells to cease the production of insulin.
 Insulin is the hormone that helps the body cells take in glucose to be used for energy.
 Lack of insulin results in the cells being unable to take up glucose for energy.
-As a result, the blood sugar levels become excessively high.
+As a result, blood sugar levels become excessively high.
+Whether you have type 1 or type 2 diabetes, accurate testing not only helps you make adjustments to your diets, but it can also help reduce symptoms and prevent possible diabetes health complications.
+So to properly monitor blood sugar you will need a functioning and best blood glucose meter.
+Speak with your doctor or certified diabetes educator to know about the best blood sugar monitors available.

 If Type 1 diabetes is unsuppressed, it can lead to a condition called diabetic ketoacidosis.
 Here is how this condition arises.
 As insulin production is inhibited, the cells become unable to use the glucose released into the blood.
 As a result, the cells break down fats in order to obtain energy.
 When fats are broken down, a waste byproduct will be produced called ketones.
 Increased breakdown of fats will naturally result in increased ketones, whose buildup can result in diabetic ketoacidosis.
 Severe forms of this disease can even be fatal.